Multifidelity Ensemble Kalman Filtering Using Surrogate Models Defined by Physics-Informed Autoencoders: Abstract

 \section{Abstract}

-{The multifidelity ensemble Kalman filter aims to combine a full-order model and a hierarchy of reduced order surrogate model in an optimal statistical framework for Bayesian inference in sequential data assimilation.
-In this work we extend the multifidelity ensemble Kalman filter to work with non-linear couplings between the models.
-Using autoencoders it is possible to train optimal projection and interpolation operators, and to obtain reduced order surrogate models with less error than conventional linear methods.
-We show on the canonical Lorenz '96 model that such a surrogate does indeed perform better in the context of multifidelity filtering. } \keywords{Bayesian inference, control variates, data assimilation, multifidelity ensemble Kalman filter, reduced order modeling, machine learning, surrogate models}
+{Data assimilation is a Bayesian inference process that obtains an enhanced understanding of a physical system of interest by fusing information from an inexact physics-based model, and from noisy sparse observations of reality.
+The multifidelity ensemble Kalman filter (MFEnKF) recently developed by the authors combines a full-order physical model and a hierarchy of reduced order surrogate models in order to increase the computational efficiency of data assimilation.
+The standard MFEnKF uses linear couplings between models, and is statistically optimal in case of Gaussian probability densities.
+This work extends MFEnKF to work with non-linear couplings between the models.
+Optimal nonlinear projection and interpolation operators are obtained by appropriately trained physics-informed autoencoders, and this approach allows to construct reduced order surrogate models with less error than conventional linear methods.
+Numerical experiments with the canonical Lorenz '96 model illustrate that nonlinear surrogates perform better than linear projection-based ones in the context of multifidelity filtering. } \keywords{Bayesian inference, control variates, data assimilation, multifidelity ensemble Kalman filter, reduced order modeling, machine learning, surrogate models}